pcengines/apu2-documentation/docs/debug/cpu_frequency.md

 Problem is that platform doesn't go back to 1.0 GHz, so it isn't probably connected to boost.

-Other MSR's directly connected to P-states:
+Other MSRs directly connected to P-states:

 * MSRC001_0061 - current P-state limit, P-state max value - read only.
 * MSRC001_0062 - P-state control, write to this register requests a change.